KarthikVicky96/KarthikVicky96/README.md

 - 👋 Hi, I’m @ Karthik Sivanur
 - 👀 I’m interested in Everything
-- 🌱 I’m currently in my intial phase on How to code
+- 🌱 I’m currently work in IT sector
-- 💞️ I’m looking to collaborate on learning how to code and make life easier
+- 💞️ I’m looking to collaborate on learning and automate taks and make life easier
 - 📫 You can reach me @ karthiksivanur301096@gmail.com

 <!---